Boundaries: For When You Can’t Say No.

 Ask a person before touching them.

 Focus on your own growth.
 Let others do the same.

-Own your personal interests and opinions (but not forcing them on others either).
+Own your personal interests and opinions.

 Build a network of good supports.
 Do things that nourish your body, mind, and spirit.

 Recognize personal limits.
 Ask for & accept help.